Frugal? Or Just Plain Cheap?

 Frugal vs. Cheap: Store Samplings

 That trail mix at the natural food store or supermarket that’s sold in bulk from a bin looks delicious.
 But you’ve never tried it before and don’t even recognize the name of some of the ingredients.
-Nobody is likely to notice if you dip your hand into the bin and sample some before buying it.
-But, there are many reasons not to do this, not to mention that it is extremely unsanitary.
+Nobody is likely to notice if you take a taste before buying it.
+But, there are many reasons not to do this.

 Ask a store employee if it is okay to have a small sample before buying it.
 Ice cream stores frequently offer small samples and other places do, too.
 This assures high customer satisfaction, as you, the customer, is more likely to end up with a product that you are certain to enjoy.
 The store probably has some safe and sanitary way to provide you with a sample or two, such as a small spoon or cup, a napkin, a small plastic bag, or a toothpick.
 So don’t be shy about asking for a sample before you buy; there is a high probability that you will be given one, and with a smile.